IS MY CHILD READY FOR SCHOOL?

 These factors will come into play in different ways for every child.
 Just because a child looks physically ready for school, does not mean they have the social maturity required to form new friendships.

-Foundational school readiness skills cross a range of different areas of development.
+Foundational school transition skills cross a range of different areas of development.
 Children will develop the skills at different times and that is completely normal.
 The skills combine to give your child the best start at school.
 And one on which their teacher can build.

 • Receptive and expressive language so children can express themselves and understand other people.